Buffalo Chicken Casserole (Whole30 Paleo)

 How to Make Buffalo Chicken Spaghetti Squash Casserole

-- While the chicken and spaghetti squash are cooking, chop your veggies and whisk the eggs.
+While the chicken and spaghetti squash are cooking, chop and cook your veggies and whisk the eggs.

-- Throw it all together with the hot sauce and bake!
+Throw it all together with the hot sauce and mayo and bake!

 Topped with Homemade Whole30 Ranch Dressing, this casserole is sure to become a fast favorite and a staple on your Whole30 meal plan list!
 Looking for more Whole30/Paleo friendly recipes?
 Check out my Whole30 Survival Guide and recipe index!